Life-changing Tomato Sauce

-A couple weeks ago in my Cappuccino Time #3 post I included a link to a tomato sauce recipe that I really wanted to try, and many of you commented and emailed me that it was truly a spectacular sauce.
+A couple weeks ago I included a link to a tomato sauce recipe that I really wanted to try, and many of you commented and emailed me that it was truly a spectacular sauce.
 I was skeptical because of how simple it is, but that’s why it’s so life-changing.
 It’s simple and it’s amazing.
 End of story.

 And now I will stop buying pre-made tomato sauce and make big vats of my own.